EnkrateiaLucca/oreilly_live_training_llm_apps/README.md

 **Conda**

 - Install [anaconda](https://www.anaconda.com/download)
-- This repo was tested on a Mac with python=3.10.
+- This repo was tested on a Mac with python=3.11.
-- Create an environment: `conda create -n oreilly-env python=3.10`
+- Create an environment: `conda create -n oreilly-chatgpt-apps python=3.11`
-- Activate your environment with: `conda activate oreilly-env`
+- Activate your environment with: `conda activate oreilly-chatgpt-apps`
 - Install requirements with: `pip install -r requirements.txt`
 - Setup your openai [API key](https://platform.openai.com/)